EAllaucaD/java-app/Readme.md

 ##Pre-requisites

-* You need to have installed JDK 17 and VSC on your laptop.
+* You need to have installed JDK 17 and IntelliJ on your laptop.
-* Inside the editor VSC, open the Main.java file and run the project.
+* Inside the editor IntelliJ, open the Main.java file and run the project.

 ### Deploy with Railway